opendicom/pipedicom/3.Ejecutables/converters/D2J/README.md

 # D2J

-Dicom binary to JSON mapxmldicom
+DICOM binary to DCKV JSON

 ## Environment
 Apart from eventual parameters for the application of xslt transformations, the executable also looks for: